-- Next, select "Location access" and ensure the "Use GPS satellites" and "Use wireless networks" checkboxes are checked ("Use wireless networks" will help reduce the time it takes for your device to obtain a GPS fix).
+- Next, select "Location" and ensure that you have elected to use GPS, Wi-Fi, and mobile networks (using wireless networks will help reduce the time it takes for your device to obtain a GPS fix).

 - Finally, from the "Settings" app, select the "Date and time" item and ensure the "Automatic date and time" and "Automatic time zone" check boxes are checked.
 GPS and our app rely heavily on an accurate time and time zone.
 Having your device set to the incorrect time zone or time, may prolong the time taken to obtain a GPS fix, and may result in other inaccuracies in your recorded workout stats.

 If you are still having GPS issues after the steps above, try these additional steps that are known to resolve almost all issues.